AbelCP-Design/clear-picture-sa-framework/src/sa-principles/information-timeliness.md

 <span style="display:block; height:0.0px;"></span>

-Consider a pipeline network monitoring dashboard where equipment symbols fade if no update has been received in 5 minutes:
+Consider a pipeline network dashboard where equipment symbols fade if no update has been received in 5 minutes:

 - A compressor station icon maintains full color if data is recent.
-- If no update arrives after X amount of time, the icon fades toward 80% opacity.
+- If no update arrives after X minutes, the icon fades toward 80% opacity.
-- This immediately signals attention to possible stale or disconnected data.
+- This immediately signals possible stale or disconnected data.
-- Upon receiving a new update, the full opacity is restored automatically.
+- When a new update arrives, full opacity is restored automatically.

 </div>